-The CRD determines a framework which in addition to capital requirements also requires disclosure of key pieces of information, such as risk exposures and risk assessment processes.
+The CRD determines a framework which requires disclosure of capital requirements and other key elements of information, such as risk exposures and risk assessment processes.

 Below are the three main 'Pillars' which make up the CRD:

 - Pillar 1 Minimum capital requirements using defined formula; - Pillar 2 Assessment of capital requirements by the Firm (Internal Capital Adequacy Assessment Process, "ICAAP") and PRA (Supervisory Review and Evaluation Process, "SREP") to determine whether additional capital should be held for those risks not covered under Pillar 1; - Pillar 3 Disclosure of key information on capital, risk exposures and risk management processes.